 Moving Forward Family Services (MFFS) is a mentorship agency – providing counselling and social work practice opportunities to interns and new graduates beginning private practice.
 We receive funding for one clinical supervisor (Community Action Initiative, Ministry for Mental Health and Addictions), and through philanthropic support and nominal fees collected, we are able to subcontract with several more clinical supervisors.
 These supervisors in turn oversees an agency that has over 125 part-time counsellors, social workers and interns on post-secondary practicums, providing support to some of our most vulnerable communities.
 Community support also comes by way of donated space.

-This unique model allows the agency to offer timely, affordable (including free) counselling and support without being bound by restrictions based on gender, age, geography or presenting issues.
+This unique model allows the agency to offer timely, affordable (including free for those with no income) counselling and support without being bound by restrictions based on gender, age, geography or presenting issues.
 It also allows MFFS to complement existing services (as opposed to competing with them for the same pools of traditional funding) thus reducing pressures on these services.
 MFFS is committed to building and contributing to healthy, healing communities.

 The pandemic forced us to consider online platforms to continue our services … an unintended consequence is that it allowed us to expand our services via these secure online platforms to rural and remote regions, as well as expand across the country.

 Our services are intended for those who cannot afford typical private therapy rates (proof may be required) and are not eligible for public services (government-run and government funded direct counselling services within the community).